rsnpj/notes-site/notes/Year_2/Theory_of_Computation/Algorithms_and_Complexity/Decision_Problems.md

 # Optimisation vs Decision Problems

--   A major variation of optimization problems: decision problems
+-   A major variation of optimisation problems: decision problems

 -   Answer is not a value but YES/NO